Policies, Procedures, and Regulations

 This is a module for homecare workers involved in patient care activities in a community or healthcare setting.
 It aims to show the type of personal protective equipment or PPE needed to correctly protect oneself and the patients being cared for.
 New lessons are being added often, so check in for the latest best pratcices.

-- 3 What to Do If You Develop Symptoms of COVID-19
+- 7 What to Do if You Develop Symptoms or Are Diagnosed With COVID-19

 An infectious disease is a disease that is caused by a microorganism known either as a pathogen or germ.
 When a germ enters the body, or a part of the body where it shouldn’t normally be, and starts to multiply it causes infection.
 This infection can then damage the body’s cells and cause disease.
 By the end of this module, caregivers will be able to identify the causes of infection and recognize common signs and symptoms.
 Caregivers will also be able to recognize how to help prevent and control infection and identify what is meant by standard and transmission-based precautions.